BitPonyLLC/huekeys/README.md

 To temporarily stop a pattern, select the *Pause* item, or, to completely turn the keyboard lights off, select *Off*.

+### Remote Control

+When there's a background "wait" process running, you can use `huekeys` to coordinate changes from the command line, too.
+For example, when running `get` you'll note that, in addition to telling you about the current color and brightness values, it also indicates what current color pattern is running.
+Likewise, most commands will coordinate with the background process allowing you to use `huekeys run` to change the current pattern, or event `huekeys quit` to stop the background proccess.

 ### Configuration

 Most of the command line options can be managed through a configuration file.
 To begin, have the defaults dumped out and saved into your home directory: